AllenLeeyn/ascii-art-web/README.md

 Only `localhost:8080/` and `localhost:8080/ascii-art`are valid URL.

 ## Usage
-Prerequisites: Golang, git and a browser application.
+Prerequisites:
+- golang version 1.22.6
+- git version 2.46.0

 Download the project using `git clone https://01.gritlab.ax/git/ylee/ascii-art-web.git`.
 Navigate to the project folder in the terminal and start the server by entering `go run main.go`.
 Key in a valid URL, `localhost:8080/` or `localhost:8080/ascii-art`.
 And you will see the home page (refer to image below).
 You will see:
 - a top bar with a link to the `homepage` and `about`